davidhoonjin/davidhoonjin.github.io/_posts/2020-02-03-Current Projects.markdown

 <br>
 <font size="5em">
 <u>Motivation & Idea:</u> These days more and more people are suffering from depression, stress and mental illnesses.
 Most of these symptoms are caused by continuously accumulated emotional stresses.
 If I could develop an intelligent system that can interact with human and help the user to bring unhealthy emotional state to normal state(or even desired state), it will make our life better.
 Also, people tend to spend more time with Electronic devices and less with human beings so it's about time for the computers to care our mental healths too.<br><br></font>

 <font size="5em">
-<u>Solution:</u> A system that measures bio-signals(EEG, PPG, GSR) to classify the user's emotional state.
-If it's classified below certain threshold, give a proper feedback to bring the user's emotion back to the desired status. <br><br>
+<u>Solution:</u> A system that measures bio-signals(EEG, PPG, GSR) to recognize the “inner” emotion (as humans could control their facial expressions) based on "Valence-Arousal Model".
+If it's classified as negative valence, music with colored ambient light were applied as a feedback to bring the user's emotion back to the desired state. <br><br>
-<u>Method:</u> Through experiment, collect the data and epoch it.
+<u>Method:</u> Through experiment, collect EEG and GSR data and epoch it after signal processing.
+I extracted features from them and built a classification model with SVM.
 Out of "n" number of windows in a row, system counts how many windows(m) are classified as positive or negative valence.
 If the system returns negative valence, it controls surrounding environments to bring the user's emotion back. </font>
 </font><br>
 <br>